North American Wildlife and Habitat

 New Hamphsire 82% Private Land - Legal 220's on Private Land.

-No. 2 - Support Thermal Hunting Coyotes January through September!
+Support Thermal Hunting Coyotes January through September!

 Summary of 220's Conibear from Association of Fish & Wildlife Agencies.